stencila/stencila/docs/languages/sql/README.md

 Stencila does all this using its [execution engine](computation/engine.md).

 Cell inputs are determined by parsing the `FROM` clause of the SQL statement.
-For example, the following cell has a single input `people`:
+For example, the following cell has a single input `people`, the value is the result of the SQL statement and the output is empty (`null`).

 ```sql
 SELECT * FROM people ORDER BY height DESC